kc-clintone/Technical-test-submission/SECTION_2.md

 ```

 ### My explanation:
-First, I multiply price and quantity for each item, then I sum them up.
+To calculate total revenue, I multiply price and quantity for each item, then I sum them up.